mikemartinez13/project-penney-440/vis_docs.md

 - `np.ndarray`: Formatted array with percentages and cleaned diagonal.

 **Description:**

+Formats raw probability data into percentage values and cleans the diagonal by using `fill_diag` on the array with `filler = None`.
+Done in order to display the diagonal as blank in the final visualization.

 ### `make_annots`
 Creates annotation strings from win and tie probabilities.